DeeJayElly/XCHNG-Solidity-Mini-Project/README.md

   truffle test ./test/"NameOfTheFile".js --network ganache
   ```

-## NOTE
+## *NOTE*:

-UI is not the best looking because, this is just a demo Proof of Concept App.
+*UI is not the best looking because this is just a demo Proof of Concept App.
-If some unexpected errors occur, try to refresh the page or restart the  Lite Server.
+If some unexpected errors occur, try to refresh the page or restart the  Lite Server.*

 ## FAQ